-- When to take the exam (within six months of becoming eligible) - Where to take the exam - How to register for the exam (note: DO NOT register for the exam until you have been given explicit instruction to do so by program administration) - Cost of the exam - Note that this is based on Pearson's posted fees at the time of registration, but recent fees have been approximately \$150. - Students are encouraged to plan for this fee when managing finances associated with their education. - Tips for preparing for the exam (e.g., resources, recommended study time)
+- When to take the exam (within six months of becoming eligible) - Where to take the exam - How to register for the exam (note: DO NOT register for the exam until you have been given explicit instruction to do so by program administration) - Cost of the exam - Note that this is based on Pearson's posted fees at the time of registration, but recent fees have been approximately \$150. - o Students are encouraged to plan for this fee when managing their education finances. - Tips for preparing for the exam (e.g., resources, recommended study time)